SidonTheTroll/Erstes-Jahr/Biology/19-excretory-products-and-their-elimination.md

 180 L filterate is produced in a day.
 But 1.5 L is released.
 And the rest is reabsorbed.
 Therefore, 178.6 L of filterate is reabsorbed.

+---

+All waste gets into the glomerulus.
+Along with the waste, some required materials enters the glomerulus which is reabsorbed.

+$\underset{\text{Digestive System}{\text{Absorbed}}\rightarrow\underset{\text{To kidneys}}{\text{Transferred}}\rightarrow\underset{\text{To the blood}}{\text{Reabsorbed}}$

+# Function of the Tubules

+## Proximal Convoluted Tubule

+- Present near the glomerulus.
+- Lined by simple cuboidal brush border epithelium.
+- Nearly 70-80% of electrolites and water are reabsorbed here.

+This section helps to maintain $pH$ and ionic levels by selective secretion of $H^+$, ammonia and $K^+$.

+## Henle's Loop

+- Descending limb
+    - Permeable to water
+    - Impermeable to electrolites
+    - Upper two factors make the solution concentrated.
+- Ascending limb
+    - Reabsorption is minimal in this part
+    - This region maintains high osmolarity of medullary interstitial fluid.
+    - Impermeable to water
+    - Permeable to electrolites and transports them actively and passively.

+Note that the last two factors are the reason why the solution gets diluted when transported to collecting duct.

+The electrolites that are released by the ascending limb are released to the medullary fluid.

+## Distal Convoluted Tubule